tapyu/python-lessons/README.md

   - `setuptools`: had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `pip`: is the default package manager to install packages from PyPI or elsewhere.
 Although it doesn't provide package isolation, it is still widely used and can easilly be adoped instead of `pipx`.
   - `conda`: a good package manager tailored to scientific applications.
+  - `pipenv`: is the Poetry's main competitor as `pipenv` can manage multiple Python version, which is not possible with Poetry(?). `pipenv` is also largely used in my Python projects.

 # Examples